ndronos/c-nomorph/is-Punk-Rock/README.md

 the system would start at wherever the list is located, then step `6*sizeof(int)` bytes down.

+So the square-bracket notation like `list[6]` is really just a notation about offsetting from the position pointed toby the named variable, and this happens to be the operation we need to work with an array.
+If we have a pointer to any contiguous span of memory, the same operations of finding the location and stepping forward could be done with the pointer.

 (Klemens, 2015) C 101 pp. 359-360
 ```
 - Chapter 6